No Luis Suarez appeal from Liverpool over racism ban

 Liverpool will not appeal against Luis Suarez's eight-match ban for racially abusing Manchester United defender Patrice Evra.

-However, in a strongly worded statement , the club maintained Suarez was innocent of the charge.
+However, , the club maintained Suarez was innocent of the charge.

 But the Reds said they fully supported moves "to stamp out racism in every form, inside and outside the sport".